sunnygnkr/whatsapp-clone/README.md

-# whatsapp-clone
+# Whatsapp-clone

-Created a whatsapp clone using React.js
+Created a whatsapp clone using React.js.

+Clever progrrammer is a good youtube channel to follow for react tutorials.